Why Intelligence And Overconfidence In Trading Is Bad

-Here are some more random “gibberish” from me about trading.
-This morning I had a look in one of the old Market Wizards book by Schwager.
-William Echardt on page 127 and 128 said the following:
+This morning I had a look in one of the old Market Wizards books by Schwager.
+William Eckhardt on page 127 and 128 said the following:

 I haven’t seen much correlation between good trading and intelligence….Many outstandingly intelligent people are horrible traders….Avearge intelligence is enough.
 Beyond that, emotional makeup is more important. …Anyone with average intelligence can learn to trade.
 This is not rocket science.

-I totally agree with Echardt.
+I totally agree with Eckhardt.
 Why should intelligence be so important for good trading?
 Intelligence is overrated.
-Descipline, patience, knowledge, attention to details and some creativity are much more important than intelligence.
-I have taken IQ test twice (in English, that might underestimate my score).
+Discipline, patience, knowledge, attention to detail and some creativity are much more important than intelligence.
+I have taken an IQ test twice (in English, which might underestimate my score).
 I scored just BELOW average both times.
-Still, I have performed quite well in trading: 12 years of daytrading and just two losing months (both in 2012).
-Obviously I don’t consider myself stupid, but my intelligence is at best average.
+Still, I have performed quite well in trading: 12 years of day trading and just two losing months (both in 2012).
+Obviously, I don’t consider myself stupid, but my intelligence is at best average.
 I believe I have other characters that make up for my lack of intelligence.

 If you’re intelligent you might become very confident.
 True, confidence is important, but overconfidence is lethal to your account.
-Coupled with a big ego that is a sure way to financial ruin in the markets.
+Coupled with a big ego that is a sure way to the financial risk of ruin in the markets.

-If I were to employ someone in my one man firm (actually, I just made an agreement with someone this month) I would boil down my criteria to these things: determination, motivation, persistence, modesty and discipline (work ethics).
-The rest can be tought.
+If I were to employ someone in my one-man firm (actually, I just made an agreement with someone this month) I would boil down my criteria to these things: determination, motivation, persistence, modesty/frugality, and discipline (work ethics).
+The rest can be taught.

 Nothing in this world can take the place of persistence.
 Talent will not; nothing is more common than unsuccessful people with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not; the world is full of educated failures.
 Persistence and determination alone are omnipotent.

-The above is one of my favourite proverbs!
+The above is one of my favorite proverbs!

 - There is no dignity quite so impressive, and no one independence quite so important, as living within your means.